Two words: Heat Wave. I don’t know if you’ve been dealing with the hot weather in your city, but it seems like these crazy temps are taking over!

 You might have an umbrella and a good water bottle, but here are some other unique things I like to use to stay cool.

-But if you’re looking for something a little more traditional, there’s also these Misting Necklace Fans which come in some cute colors and can be hung around your neck.
+But if you’re looking for something a little more traditional, there are also these Misting Necklace Fans which come in some cute colors and can be hung around your neck.

 This neat invention is called the Spleash and it was actually created by one of my high school friends!
 Just attach it to your favorite leash and give your finger a quick squeeze whenever your pet needs a quick drink.